Bayesian inference for aggregated Hawkes processes: Simulations

-We aggregate the exact data using the true values of $\beta$ and $\gamma$ by $\Delta^t = 0,0.5,1,1.5$ (times 1/$\beta$) and $\Delta^s = 0,0.5,1,1.5$ (times $\gamma$).
-We summarize the findings here, and we present the full results of the spatio-temporal simulation in \cref{sec: sim_st}.
-Across all aggregations over time and space and all parameter sets, the bias for parameters $\mu, \alpha$ and $\gamma$ was negligible.
-Estimation for $\beta$ was essentially unbiased across scenarios; the only exception being the case under $\alpha = 0.1$, where even the gold standard that uses the exact data exhibits bias due to weak identifiability of the parameter.
-Credible intervals for the excitation parameters are wider under coarser aggregations to manifest more limited information, while coverage is above 90\% throughout, even in the challenging settings with $\alpha$ small.
-Similar to the temporal case, the credible interval lengths with regards to estimation of $\mu$ and $\alpha$ do not change much as the aggregation in time and space becomes coarser. \cref{fig:heatmap_st} shows the mean length of 95\% credible intervals for $\beta$ and $\gamma$ when data generated under parameter set 1 is aggregated in time and space with different aggregation sizes.
-Even though aggregation in time and space affect the credible interval lengths for both $\beta$ and $\gamma$, the credible interval lengths of $\beta$ are mainly influenced by time aggregation, while the credible interval lengths of $\gamma$ are mainly influenced by space aggregation.
+Across all aggregations over time and space and all parameter sets, the bias for parameters $\mu$ and $\alpha$ is negligible.
+Estimation of $\gamma$ is essentially unbiased, except under very large spatial aggregations, when the spatial aggregation size is 5 times the standard deviation of the spatial triggering function.
+Estimation of $\beta$ is essentially unbiased across all scenarios; the only exception being the case under $\alpha = 0.1$, where even the gold standard that uses the exact data exhibits bias due to the fact that the number of parent-offspring pairs is small.
+Once more, researchers can investigate whether there appears to be sufficient information in their aggregated data to estimate the parameters of the excitation function by checking the number of parent-offspring pairs in different temporal and spatial bins across MCMC iterations.
+Credible intervals for the excitation parameters are wider under coarser aggregations, while coverage is above 90\% throughout, with some exceptions in the challenging cases where $\alpha$ is small and $\Delta^t$ is large.
+Similar to the temporal case, the credible interval length for $\mu$ and $\alpha$ remains mostly unaltered as the aggregation in time and space becomes coarser. \cref{fig:heatmap_st} shows the mean length of 95\% credible intervals for $\beta$ and $\gamma$ under different aggregation sizes.
+Even though aggregation in either time or space affects the credible interval lengths for both $\beta$ and $\gamma$, the credible interval lengths of $\beta$ are mainly influenced by time aggregation, while the credible interval lengths of $\gamma$ are mainly influenced by space aggregation.